Advertisement

 Significant rainfall is producing a kaleidoscopic flower show this spring

-Posted a year agoby Ann Marie Brown
+Posted 2 years agoby Ann Marie Brown

 Rumors are flying: California may see a superbloom in the next few weeks, or at least a phantasmagoric flush of flowers.
 As of late February, colorful blossoms are putting on a show in eastern San Diego County and the Inland Empire lowlands, prompting botanists and state officials to be cautiously optimistic about a better-than-average wildflower bloom.